wijj9/Twitch-Chat-Request-Converter/README.md

 ## Troubleshooting

 ### File Won't Load
-- Ensure your file is in CSV or XLSX format
+- Ensure your file is in CSV format
 - Check that required columns (time, message, channel, username) are present
 - Verify the file isn't corrupted